-- Head Cook
+- Head Chef

-- Line Cook
+- Sous Chef

-- · Sous Chef
+- · Line Chef

-UW-Oshkosh.
+For those interested in continuing their education, Mid-State offers transfer agreements with various four-year colleges and universities.
 For more information and additional opportunities, visit mstc.edu/transfer.

-• Hospitality Assistant • Hospitality Management
+• Hospitality Specialist • Hospitality Management

 Employers will expect you, as a Culinary Arts graduate, to be able to: